rust-lang/rfcs/text/0141-lifetime-elision.md

   SomeTrait<'b, 'c> for Foo<'a, 'c>` has `'a` in input position, `'b` in output position, and `'c` in both input and output positions.

+We _deduplicate_ lifetime positions; when considering the total number of lifetime positions two separate lifetime positions using the same named lifetime are considered to be the same _deduplicated_ input lifetime position.

 ### The rules

 * Each elided lifetime in input position becomes a distinct lifetime parameter.
 This is the current behavior for `fn` definitions.

-* If there is exactly one input lifetime position (elided or not), that lifetime is assigned to _all_ elided output lifetimes.
+* If there is exactly one deduplicated input lifetime position (elided or not), that lifetime is assigned to _all_ elided output lifetimes.

 * If there are multiple input lifetime positions, but one of them is `&self` or